Worldev/Granota/README.md

 ## Configuration

-- English: Not yet available.
+- English: Not available.
-- Spanish: Aún no está disponible - Not yet available
+- Spanish: No está disponible.
-- Catalan: Encara no està disponible - Not yet available
+- Catalan: No està disponible.